Timeline of alleged gatherings across government during Covid restrictions

 27 November 2020

-A leaving event was reported to have been held on 27 November for adviser Cleo Watson, with the prime minister personally delivering a speech while alcohol was consumed.
+Another leaving event was reported to have been held two weeks later for adviser Cleo Watson, with the prime minister personally delivering a speech while alcohol was consumed.

 Mr Cummings, a close ally of Ms Watson, has insisted there was no party on this date, but Ms Gray’s investigation into rule-breaking allegations is examining this event.